-The Group's major financial instruments include trade receivables, pledged time deposits, trade payables, convertible bonds, other receivables, other payables, amount due to a related company, cash and bank balances, bank and other borrowings, and lease liabilities.
+The Group's major financial instruments include trade receivables, deposits and other receivables, pledged time deposits, cash and cash equivalents, trade payables, amount due to a related company, other payables, bank and other borrowings, lease liabilities and convertible bonds.
 Details of these financial instruments are disclosed in the respective notes.
 The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.